Skip to content

 • label_8k_402_365: Item 4.02 non-reliance and material-correction proxy; source: SEC Form 8-K, Item 4.02.

-• label_aaer_proxy_730: rare AAER severity-tail descriptor, fit only as robustness when positives are sufficient; source: SEC Accounting and Auditing Enforcement Releases and farr::aaer_* support data.
+• label_aaer_proxy_730: rare high-severity AAER indicator, fit only as robustness when positives are sufficient; source: SEC Accounting and Auditing Enforcement Releases and farr::aaer_* support data.

 • Co-occurrence rule.
 A later-stage positive does not mechanically force an earlier-stage label.